dysemjay/dys-server-guide/README.md

 This is the GitHub repository for a guide to setting up a Dystopia 1.4.1 dedicated server in the Linux environment.
 In addition to the guide, various supplementary files are included.

 * guide.md
   A copy of the server setup guide written in the markdown format.
-Should also be quote readable as plaintext.
+Should also be quite readable as plaintext.

 * server.cfg
   An example server.cfg file for SRCDS.